Digital Nomad Life in Rio Dulce, Guatemala

 What do people appreciate most about the culture in Rio Dulce?

 "Expats in Rio Dulce often appreciate the warm and welcoming nature of the local people.
 They are known for their friendliness and willingness to help, making newcomers feel at home.
 The rich Mayan heritage and culture, visible in the local traditions, festivals, and architecture, is another aspect that expats find fascinating.
 The slower pace of life is also appreciated, offering a break from the hustle and bustle of city life.
 The local cuisine, featuring fresh seafood and traditional Guatemalan dishes, is another highlight for many expats.
-Lastly, the natural beauty of Rio Dulce, with its lush landscapes, rivers, and wildlife, is something that expats deeply appreciate," remarked one foreigner who made the move to Rio Dulce.
+Lastly, the natural beauty of Rio Dulce, with its lush landscapes, rivers, and wildlife, is something that expats deeply appreciate," remarked one member in Rio Dulce.

 What do people find most challenging about the culture in Rio Dulce?

 "Expats in Rio Dulce often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone speaks English.
 Additionally, the pace of life is much slower than what many expats are used to, which can be frustrating when trying to get things done.
 The local customs and traditions can also be difficult to understand and adapt to, especially for those who come from very different cultural backgrounds.
 The lack of certain amenities and services that they might be used to in their home countries, such as high-speed internet or certain types of food, can also be a challenge.
-Lastly, safety can be a concern, as crime rates can be high in certain areas," explained one person living in Rio Dulce, Guatemala.
+Lastly, safety can be a concern, as crime rates can be high in certain areas," said one expat who made the move to Rio Dulce.

 What residency documents or visas did I need if I will be in Rio Dulce for a while?